Penaeus monodon: Taxonomy

 Penaeus monodon was first described by Johan Christian Fabricius in 1798.
 That name was overlooked until 1949, when Lipke Holthuis clarified to which species it referred.
 Holthuis also showed that P. monodon had to be the type species of the genus Penaeus.

 Description

 Females can reach about 33 cm long, but are typically 25–30 cm long and weigh 200–320 g; males are slightly smaller at 20–25 cm long and weighing 100–170 g.
-The carapace and abdomen are transversely banded with alternative red and white.
+The carapace and abdomen are transversely banded with alternating red and white.
 The antennae are grayish brown.
 Brown pereiopods and pleopods are present with fringing setae in red.

 Distribution

 Its natural distribution is the Indo-Pacific, ranging from the eastern coast of Africa and the Arabian Peninsula, as far as Southeast Asia, the Pacific Ocean, and northern Australia.

 It is an invasive species in the northern waters of the Gulf of Mexico and the Atlantic Ocean off the Southern U.S.